 Find Homeschooling Support Right Away

-If you are just starting out, chances are good your friends and family are not going to be supportive.
+If you are just starting out, you will need to build a strong support group from the ground up.
+Friends and family who do not homeschool can potentially be supportive, but they may not get it, especially in the beginning.
 Get off on the right foot by finding a support group to help encourage you, cheer you on, and talk you through issues from the very beginning.
 You can find a support group in real life to meet with, play with, and even learn with (called a Homeschool Coop).

 Some are more organized than others.
 If you don’t see anybody organizing something – jump in and set up a park day to get things going and then poll the moms who show up to see what they are looking for and what they can help with.
 Be the change you wish to see.
 You can also do a general web search to find local groups, but chances are good if you find a Yahoo group in the area first, and then ask about local support groups, they can give you a list.